itod/yourbugreportsucks/README.md

 I'd like to share what I've learned so you can write great bug reports too!

- ***Why should I care about writting great bug reports?* I hear you ask.**
+####*Why should I care about writting great bug reports?* I hear you ask.

 You've taken the time to contact a devloper about a bug in their software.
 So, clearly, you want this bug to be squashed.
 The best thing you can do to help make that happen, is to write a great bug report.
 This will vastly increase the chances that the bug will get fixed in a timely manner.

-And honestly, it only takes a few extra minutes. *Turns Out*™, writing a great bug report is easy!
+And honestly, it only takes a few short minutes. *Turns Out*™, writing a great bug report is easy!

 ---

-**A great bug report always contains the following essential parts:**
+####A great bug report always contains the following essential parts:

 1. SUMMARY
 1. CONTEXT